SopiMlab/open-nsynth-super/audio/readme-triton.md

 module load anaconda2/5.1.0-gpu
 ```

-Create the conda environment on the scratch file system (refer to the [Python tutorial](https://scicomp.aalto.fi/triton/apps/python.html)):
+Create the conda environment on the scratch file system (refer to the [Python tutorial](https://scicomp.aalto.fi/triton/apps/python.html)) and activate it:

 ```
 mkdir "$WRKDIR/conda"